Ushisha/wild-earth/README.md

 ## Wild Earth

-This is a project to track natural events happening on earth by using a NASA's API The Earth Observatory Natural Event Tracker (EONET).
+This is a project to track natural events happening on earth right now by using a NASA's API The Earth Observatory Natural Event Tracker (EONET).

 ### Screenshot